eryktr/iwsoj/iwsoj/docs/source/tasks.rst

 |
 | Users usually want to know about the level of difficulty of the tasks and flirt only tasks of the similar level of difficulty.
 | There are a lot of tasks in the database of the different level of difficulty, from easy (1) to competitive (4).
-| The author of the task has to classify the exercise before he adds its to the table **tasks_task** .
+| The author of the task has to classify the exercise before he adds its to the table named **tasks_task** .
 |
 | The method named **toString** will help user to select all exercises with selected level of difficulty.